 A Travellers Palm is ideally located in the town of Phalaborwa in the Limpopo Province.
-It is just five kilometers from the Phalaborwa gate to the Kruger National Park.
+It is just five kilometers from the Kruger Park's Phalaborwa gate.

 A Travellers Palm B&B is true to its name, the palm tree studded garden brings an array of indigenous bird life.